pubnub/pic32/README.md

 pic32
 =====

-PubNub for PIC32 Standalone, and PIC32 for MPLAB Harmony
+PubNub for Microchip PIC32 Standalone, and Microchip PIC32 for MPLAB Harmony

 In order to use the [Software], you must agree to the terms and conditions set forth in the file mla-license.txt.